GeorgeCrossIV/AstraDB-Vector-Search-Yelp-Data/README.md

 - Be sure to upload your secure connect bundle in Colab.

 ### Large-scale Embedding
-- Embed over 7 million Yelp reviews using a Hugging Face model.
+- Embed over 7 million Yelp reviews using a Hugging Face model (sentence-transformers/all-MiniLM-L6-v2).
 - Load data into Astra DB with the dsbulk tool.

 #### Steps